When marketing your business online, Instagram is vital in effectively connecting with your customers.

 One of the biggest companies in social media automation is Sprout Social.
 Trusted by over 30,000 organizations and brands, Sprout Social’s strong reputation precedes them.

-With Sprout’s social media engagement tool, you’re in control of everything at once.
-From complete conversation management to keyword/hashtag tracking, Sprout Social is designed to be the one and only social media management platform you need.
+With Sprout’s social media engagement tool, you control everything.
+From complete conversation management to keyword/hashtag tracking, Sprout Social is designed to be the only social media management platform you need.

-They do offer a 30-day trial, but everything else is under a paid plan.
-The cheapest, $89 per month, is severely limited in what it can do – if you want custom workflows, social analytics, and more than five social media profiles, the cost is $149 a month.
+They offer a 30-day trial, but everything else is under a paid plan.
+Sprout Social revised their paid plans, doing away with the $89 a month plan, and replacing it with the more expensive $249 per month Standard plan.
+The Standard plan is limited with its available features – if you want preferred scheduled posts, limited analytics, and more than five social media profiles, the cost is $399 a month.

 CoSchedule is a little bit of everything.
 Part social media calendar, part marketing suite, it’s easy to get lost in all of the features that CoSchedule offers.